 - 1 cup dry quinoa

-- 1-14.5 ounce can of chicken broth (can sub vegetable broth or water if you have NO choice)
+- 1-14.5 ounce can of chicken broth (can sub vegetable broth or water if necessary)

 - coconut oil